rosemaryafrasor-pixel/Flimax-Cinemas-Data-Analysis-Dashboard/README.md

-# Filmax-Cinemas-Data-Analysis-Dashboard
-I developed a comprehensive project in Excel analysing the Sales Performance of Filmax Cinemas for the third quarter of 2025.
-The process involved different stages, among these are data preprocessing, cleaning and data visualization.
+# Filmax Cinemas’ – Data Analysis Project (Interactive Dashboard Using Ms Excel)
+Project Objective
+The Filmax Cinemas wants to create a Sales performance report for the third quarter (Q3) of 2025 across different movies, ticket types and cinema branches.
+Tis project aims to identify key trends in customer demands based on show times to enable management make informed and timely decisions.